cigmah/cgmnt/README.md

 You will need to have Node installed to build the styles.

-To build the styles, navigate to the `public` directory and run:
+To build the styles, navigate to the `src` directory and run:

 ```
 npx tailwind build styles.css -c ./tailwind.js -o main.css